rsyncOSX/RsyncUIdocs/content/post/Built.md

 #### macOS Monterey and macOS Ventura

-The property wrapper  `@StateObject` is used in combination with Combine for the model part for automatically communicate updates of data to the view for updates.
+The propertywrapper  `@StateObject` is used in combination with Combine for the model part for automatically communicate updates of data to the view for updates.

 ### RsyncOSX and Storyboard